Finiteness property in Cantor real numeration systems: Sufficient condition

+\begin{proof}[Proof of Theorem \ref{thm:sufficient}] By Lemma \ref{lem:nezoporneKoef}, it is sufficient to show that if $\zz \in \F$ and $z =\val \zz <\frac1\delta$, then the~$\BB$-expansion of~$z=\val \zz $ belongs to $\F$ as well.
 If $\zz$ is admissible in base $\BB$, there is nothing left to discuss.
 On the other hand, if $\zz$ is not admissible in base $\BB$, then Lemma \ref{l:LEXzvetseni} allows us to find a lexicographically greater $\BB$-representation of $z$, which also has a finite support.
 Let us show that after finitely many applications of Lemma \ref{l:LEXzvetseni} we get the~$\BB$-expansion of $z$.